 This is very much a ‘lived-in home’ and it is interesting to note that the estate has been in the hands of the same family since Roger de Stuteville built the Manor House, adjacent to the Hall, in 1173.
+Although the estate is now owned by the Burton Agnes Preservation Society, the current family occupants are the Cunliffe-Listers.

 The Elizabethan Hall, was built by Sir Henry Griffiths between 1601 and 1610 to a design by Roger Smythson, who was also the architect for Longleat, Hardwick Hall and Wollaton Hall.